spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-kubectl.md

   kubectl create -f src/kubernetes/kafka/
   ```

-  You can use `kubectl get all -l app=kafka` to verify that the deployment, pod, and service resources are running.
+  You can use `kubectl get all -l app=kafka-broker` to verify that the deployment, pod, and service resources are running.
-  Use `kubectl delete all -l app=kafka` to clean up afterwards.
+  Use `kubectl delete all -l app=kafka-broker` to clean up afterwards.

 ## Deploy Services, Skipper, and Data Flow